Sound, Awareness, and the Search for the Lost Chord

 Move slowly.
 Very slowly.
 Let your arms rise and fall.
 Let your hands move through the air near the body.
 Some listeners report warmth, pressure, tingling, or subtle resistance in the space around the body.
 Treat these sensations as experience.
 Stay curious, sober, and grounded.

 The point is embodied attention, not choreography.
 Let the body explore.
 Be respectful of the music, the room, and anyone listening with you.
+Try doing this with friends.

 Space-Time Feels Spacey